Parameterized Inapproximability of Independent Set in $H$-Free Graphs: Acknowledgement

 We can restate \cref{thm:alekseev} as follows: the \IS problem is \mbox{\NP-hard} in $H$-free graphs, unless $H$ is a subgraph of a subdivided claw (i.e.,~three paths which meet at one of their endpoints).
 The reduction also implies that for each such $H$ the problem is \APX-hard and cannot be solved in subexponential time, unless the Exponential Time Hypothesis (ETH) fails.
 On the other hand, polynomial-time algorithms are known only for very few cases.
 First let us consider the case when $H=P_t$, i.e., we forbid a path on $t$ vertices.
 Note that the case of $t=3$ is trivial, as every $P_3$-free graph is a disjoint union of cliques.
 Already in 1981 Corneil, Lerchs, and Burlingham~\cite{CORNEIL1981163} showed that \IS is tractable for $P_4$-free graphs.
 For many years there was no improvement, until the breakthrough algorithm of Lokshtanov, Vatshelle, and Villanger~\cite{DBLP:conf/soda/LokshantovVV14} for $P_5$-free graphs.
-Their approach was recently extended to $P_6$-free graphs by Grzesik, Klimo\v{s}ova, Pilipczuk, and Pilipczuk~\cite{DBLP:conf/soda/GrzesikKPP19}.
-We still do not know whether the problem is polynomial-time solvable in $P_7$-free graphs, and we do not know it to be \NP-hard in $P_t$-free graphs, for any constant $t$.
+Their approach later recently extended to $P_6$-free graphs by Grzesik, Klimo\v{s}ova, Pilipczuk, and Pilipczuk~\cite{DBLP:conf/soda/GrzesikKPP19}.
+The general belief that the problem should be polynomial-time solvable for $P_t$-free graphs, for any fixed $t$, is suppotred by recent quasipolynomial-time algorithm by Gartland and Lokshtanov~\cite{gartlandpK}; see also a simplified version of Pilipczuk, Pilipczuk, and Rz\k{a}\.zewski~\cite{DBLP:conf/sosa/PilipczukPR21}.

 Even less is known for the case if $H$ is a subdivided claw.
 The problem can be solved in polynomial time in claw-free (i.e., $K_{1,3}$-free) graphs, see Sbihi~\cite{SBIHI198053} and Minty~\cite{MINTY1980284}.
 This was later extended to $H$-free graphs, where $H$ is a claw with one edge once subdivided (see Alekseev~\cite{ALEKSEEV20043} for the unweighted version and Lozin, Milani\v{c}~\cite{DBLP:journals/jda/LozinM08} for the weighted one).
+We also know that for any subdivided claw~$H$, the problem can be solved in subexponential time in $H$-free graphs~\cite{DBLP:conf/soda/ChudnovskyPPT20,DBLP:conf/icalp/MajewskiM0OPRS22}.